 Wildlife Disease Surveillance

 Help us as we perform surveillance for pathogens of public health and conservation concern.
 Valuable information can often be obtained from autopsy of dead wildlife.
-We ask that the community help us by reporting the location of dead grey squirrels (tagged or untagged) through either the iNaturalist project, or by email.
+We ask that the community help us by reporting the location of dead grey squirrels (tagged or untagged) through either the by email.
 We also encourage the community to submit observations of squirrels (tagged or untagged) exhibiting abnormal behaviour or appearance.
-Instructions for submitting observations can be found above.

 This data is useful in helping us to understand how disease prevalence, and therefore transmission risk, varies over space and time in urban wildlife populations.
 To learn more about eastern grey squirrel health and disease, click here.